Office: Science East Rm 4063

 Assistant Professor (1993-2000)

-Academic duties include instructing College Physics I & II, General Physics I, II, & III, General Astronomy, Acoustics and Sound, Electronics, Freshman Seminar and development of curriculum.
+Academic duties include instructing College Physics I & II, General Physics I, II, & III, General Astronomy, Acoustics and Sound, Electronics, Freshman Seminar, Statics, Dynamics and development of curriculum.
 Research interests include the analysis of electron impact dissociation of molecules and plasma discharges.
 Collaborated with researchers at Stevens Institute of Technology investigating electron impact interactions with Si-Organic compounds and developing, testing and analyzing the optical emissions from plasma discharge sources.
 Designed, constructed and tested a device to produce atomic hydrogen from ammonia and methane for use in fuel cells.
 Designed, constructed and characterized a novel light source that produced an intense monochromatic at a wavelength of 121nm.
 Designed and characterized the dissemination characteristics of a device used to insert genetic material into living cells.
 Mentored students in research projects including a graduate student from Stevens Institute of Technology, five undergraduate students at WPUNJ and three high school juniors in summer projects.

 Jet Propulsion Laboratory, Pasadena, CA 1990 to 1993.